affinitydb/doc/pathSQL basics [control].md

 Logging
 -------

-The example provided [above](#global-events) gives a hint of how current time, current topology, current state, current code etc. can be attached to a log entry, by reference or by value.
+The examples provided above ([events](#global-events) and [rules](#rules)) give a hint of how current time, current topology, current state, current code etc. could be attached to a log entry (by reference or by value).
-In the near future, we will provide a more significant example.
+In the near future, we will provide a more significant example here.

 <!-- TODO: show how current time, current topology, current state, current code etc.
 can be attached to a log entry, by ref or by value; easiest would be to attach to the timer above,